Tim Rickard#3813

 The European Franchise Federation (EFF)

-Practice notes
+Practice Notes

-This Practice Note examines the role and remit of the the European Franchise Federation (EFF).
-It considers the legislative and regulatory framework of the European franchise industry, membership criteria of the EFF, the European Code of Ethics for franchishing, the complaints and appeals process of the EFF, sanctions which the EFF can impose upon its members, costs of membership of the EFF for franchisors and franchisees, and the relationship between the British Franchise Association and the EFF.
+This Practice Note examines the role and remit of the European Franchise Federation (EFF).
+It considers the legislative and regulatory framework of the European franchise industry, membership criteria of the EFF, the European Code of Ethics for franchisng, the complaints and appeals process of the EFF, sanctions which the EFF can impose upon its members, costs of membership of the EFF for franchisors and franchisees, and the relationship between the British Franchise Association and the EFF.

 Deed of termination of franchise agreement